center-for-threat-informed-defense/insider-threat-ttp-kb/README.md

-# Insider Threat TTP Knowledgebase
+# Insider Threat Tactics, Techniques, and Procedures (TTP) Knowledge Base
-The principal objective of this project is to develop a knowledge base of the tactics, techniques, and procedures (TTPs)used by insiders in the IT environment.
-It will establish an Insider Threat TTP Knowledge Base, built upon data collected on insider threat incidents and lessons learned and experience from the ATT&CK knowledge base.
+To advance our collective understanding of insider threats, the Center for Threat-Informed Defense developed the Insider Threat TTP Knowledge Base, a collection of TTPs used by insiders in IT environments.
+This Knowledge Base builds upon data collected on insider threat incidents and lessons learned and experience from the ATT&CK knowledge base.
+With this lexicon of known insider threat TTPs as a foundation, defenders will detect, mitigate, and emulate insider actions on IT systems and stop them.

 ## File List
 | File | Description |